ANormalFreeModel/usernamesniper/README.md

 ﻿# usernamesniper

-Snipe any Roblox cool usernames or 4 letter Roblox usernames very fucking fast
+Snipe any Roblox cool usernames or 4 letter Roblox usernames very fast

 How to use:
 Just run the username generator thing generate ur usernames u want to try.
 For example all 4 letter combinations or ur fav usernames it will edit the usernames.txt in the folder directory and the usernames will get generated there.
 Then run anormalfreemodel.exe it will try all those combinations and print them in valid.txt